6 Healthy Eating Habits That Will Improve Your Life

-Nutrition is a huge subject, with a multitude of conflicting advice about healthy diets.
+Nutrition is a vast subject, with a multitude of conflicting advice about healthy diets.
 Some nutritionists advocate veganism (excluding meat and animal products from your diet).
 Others support a meat-based diet, such as Paleo.
-Then there are those who advise eating only ‘raw’ foods (nothing cooked at above 48 degrees Celsius).
-And more who say almost all food you eat should be cooked.
+Then, some advise eating only ‘raw’ foods (nothing cooked at above 48 degrees Celsius) and more who say almost all the food you eat should be cooked.

 In this blog, you’ll learn six healthy eating habits that will help you get the nutrition you need and maintain a balanced weight.